Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/compare_netcdf4.rst

    Under construction.

 PnetCDF-python inherits many features from netCDF4-python, making the transition from the former to the latter a seamless process for most netCDF4-python applications.
 However, there are some exceptions to this as listed below.
-On the other hand, PnetCDF supported some new APIs not available in netCDF4-python.
+On the other hand, PnetCDF-python supports some new APIs not available in netCDF4-python.

 Supported File Formats